 Unfortunately incidents do occur, however very few are actually attributable to negligence on the part of us as Highway Authority and as such, the majority of claims brought against Norfolk County Council are successfully defended.

 If your claim involves a defect on the highway that results in subsequent repair, this does not imply an acceptance of liability by Norfolk County Council for the claim.

 Think carefully before making a claim.
 We must protect the public funds we handle.
 The cost of processing unsuccessful or fraudulent claims diverts these funds from valuable front line services.

 We may use the information relating to your claim to prevent and detect fraud.
 We may also share this information, for the same purposes, with other organisations that handle public funds.

-If you wish to make a claim you will need to complete the Norfolk County Council Third Party Liability Incident Form, providing full details of the following:
+If you wish to make a claim you will need to complete the third party liability incident form, providing full details of the following: